Description

 In this course you will learn:

-Approximately four hours.
+Approximately six hours.

-- Criminal Acts from A Gender Perspective
+Module 2: Criminal Acts from a Gender Perspective

-- The Gender Perspective in the Criminal Justice System
+Module 3: The Gender Perspective in the Criminal Justice System

-- Technology-Facilitated Violence Against Women
+Module 6: Technology-facilitated Violence Against Women